Billing/Methods of Payment

 Boston, MA 02241-6362

-Students may elect to pay tuition under our Deferred Payment Option.
-Under this option the following applies:
+Students registering prior to May 28, 2015 may elect to pay tuition under our Deferred Payment Option.
+Under this option, the following applies:

-- Students who register after May 2, 2013, but on or before May 29, 2013, should pay one-half tuition plus applicable fees at the time of registration.
-The balance should be paid in full on or before May 29, 2013.
-Students will not be billed for balance due; instead they will be advised in person of the balance due if registering at the Student Administrative Services Center (SASC).
+- Students who register after April 30, 2015, but on or before May 28, 2015, should pay one-half tuition plus applicable fees at the time of registration.
+The balance should be paid in full on or before May 28, 2015.
+Students will not be billed for balance due; instead, they will be advised in person of the balance due if registering at the Student Administrative Services Center (SASC).

 Course Cancellation/Checking the Status of a Course

 All courses are subject to cancellation due to insufficient enrollment.
-In case of cancellation, the Hartt Summerterm office will attempt to contact all registered students by e-mail or phone.
-Courses may be canceled approximately two weeks before the course is scheduled to begin.
+In case of cancellation, the Hartt Summerterm office will attempt to contact all registered students by email or phone.
+Courses may be canceled up until two weeks before the course is scheduled to begin.
 Participants are encouraged to register early in order to facilitate appropriate planning.
-Participants may check the status of the course by calling the Registrar’s office at 860.768.4594 or the Hartt Summerterm office at 860.768.4479.
+Participants may check the status of the course by calling the registrar’s office at 860.768.4594 or the Hartt Summerterm office at 860.768.4479 or 860.768.5526.
 Please be prepared with the five-digit course reference number (CRN) located next to the course description when calling to check on the status of a course.

 Refund and Withdrawal Policy

-Participants enrolled in courses that are cancelled are entitled to a full credit on tuition and fees.
-Participants who select to withdraw from a course after it has begun will not be entitled to a full credit on tuition.
-Participants who wish to withdraw should contact Dr. Hansen in the Hartt Summerterm office, 860.768.4128.
-The registration fee is nonrefundable except in the case of course cancellation.
+Participants enrolled in courses that are cancelled are entitled to a full credit on tuition.
+The technology fee is refundable but not the $30 registration fee.
+Participants who elect to withdraw from a course after it has begun will not be entitled to a full credit on tuition.
+Participants who wish to withdraw should contact the Hartt Summerterm office at 860.768.4479 or 860.768.5526.

-Parking is free on campus for all daytime commuters with a Parking Pass obtained at Monday morning orientations.
-Participants who are staying in the dormitories and wish to park on campus overnight must register with the Summerterm Housing office upon check-in.
+Parking is free on campus for all daytime commuters with a parking pass obtained at Monday morning Summerterm orientations.
+Participants who are staying in the dormitories and wish to park on campus overnight must register with the Summerterm housing office upon check-in.
 There may be a charge for overnight parking.
 Prices are subject to change.
 Please bring the following information with your Summerterm parking form to register your vehicle: license plate number, vehicle make, model, and year.